itsunderscores/Minecraft-Username-Turbo-and-Checker/README.md

 ## Modes
 - 1 = Check usernames from list and turbo if available
 - 2 = Only check usernames from list and save to file
+- 3 = Grabs random username from API to check

 ## Required files
 ```sh